MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/send-notification-when-dataflow-refresh-completes.md

 ---
-title: Send a Notification when a Dataflow Refresh Completes
+title: Send a notification when a dataflow refresh completes
 description: How to use the dataflows connector in Power Automate to send a notification when a dataflow refresh completes
 author: miquelladeboer